 I share many health-boosting techniques inside my book “Life is Long” – as well as a range of articles on my site!

-In this particular article I will be sharing some tips for traveling with medicare – so your health stays protected!
+In this particular article I will be sharing some tips for traveling with medicare.
+I want to help make healthcare easy for you – so your health stays protected!

 Medicare may or may not cover medical care expenses when traveling in the U.S according to this website.
 Usually your individual results depend on which Medical Health Plan you have.
 Although it can also vary in certain circumstances.